123qwertyyay/123qwertyyay.github.io/_posts/2014-3-3-Hello-World.md

 During my first week, I learnt about molecular fingerprinting and read <a href="https://pubs.rsc.org/en/content/articlelanding/2018/me/c8me00003d#!divAbstract">the research paper</a> on SEING.

 ### Python wrapping
 Since the package was build in C/C++, my main task would involve building a python wrapper for it.
-I reasearched about it found out there are various methods to build a wrapper (something we will decide very soon).
+I reasearched about it and found out that there are various methods to build a wrapper (something we will decide very soon).